 ... for the first time the new technology has made robots cheaper and more efficient than many of their human counterparts: for an hourly 'wage' of just \$4.60, the average cost of maintaining them, they perform tedious and dangerous work with a high degree of reliability.
-The average human worker on an automobile assembly line by contrast, earns \$16 an hour.2
+The average human worker on an automobile assembly line by contrast, earns \$16 an hour.

-We in the professions are said to be different.
-We have our training.
-We have our degrees.
 We have our skills.
 We have judgment.
 We are well regarded and generally well respected.
 We have our histories.
 Our leaders command the highest positions in the country.
 But I say to you that we are not going to be immune from the impact of the new information technology.
 We alone will not escape the implications of the computerisation of society and the dynamic force of the microchip.
 The question we must face is whether the Australian professions are prepared for the radical changes to their role and function which computerisation will inevitably bring.
 I want to suggest to you that they are not.